pivotal/docs-tap/getting-started/consume-services.hbs.md

 1. Have set up the `default` namespace to use installed packages and use it as your developer namespace.
 For more information, see [Set up developer namespaces to use installed packages](../set-up-namespaces.md).
 1. Ensure that your Tanzu Application Platform cluster can pull source code from GitHub.
-1. Ensure that the service operator and application operator has completed the work of setting up the service, creating the service instance, and creating a claim for the service instance, as described in [Set up services for consumption by developers](set-up-services.md).
+2. Ensure that the service operator and application operator have completed:

+   - Setting up the service.
+   - Creating the service instance.
+   - Creating a claim for the service instance.

-As application developer, you are now ready to inspect the claim created for the service instance by the application operator in [Set up services for consumption by developers](set-up-services.md) and use it to bind to application workloads.
+After you've completed these prerequisites, as application developer, you are ready to inspect the claim created for the service instance by the application operator in [Set up services for consumption by developers](set-up-services.md) and use it to bind to application workloads.

 ## <a id="stk-bind"></a> Bind an application workload to the service instance